MiguelCastillo/amd-resolve/README.md

   }
   ```

-  That will tell the resolver the location for `md5` to create a proper url.
+  That will tell the resolver the location for `md5` to create a proper file object that points to `path/to/file/module`.

-- @property {array} `packages` - is an array for defining directory aliases to module files.
+- @property {array} `packages` - is an array for defining directory aliases to files.
 Think npm packages that have an `index.js` or a `main.js`.

   A package can just be a string, in which case resolver will generate urls in the form of `packagename/main.js`.
 That is to say that if you have a package called `machines`, then resolving that package will generate a url to `machinge/main.js`.

   Alternatively, a package can be an object used for more granual control of the resolution process.
-The following properties properties are supported:
+The following properties are supported:

   - @property {string} `location` - which is the location on disk.
   - @property {string} `main` - file name.
-Define if `main.js` is not the proper module file.
+Define if `main.js` is not the correct file.
   - @property {string} `name` - package name.

 - @property {object} `shim` - maps code in the global object to modules.
-This is primarily used when code is loaded does that not support an AMD system so the code is in the global space.
-An example of this is Backbone.
-So, in order to consume Backbone as a module dependency, we need to know how to find it in the global object and possibly dependencies.
+An example of this is `Backbone`.
+So, in order to consume `Backbone` as a dependency in your module, resolver needs to know how to find it in the global object, and load its dependencies (`underscore`).

   Shims provides two options
   - @property {string} `exports | name` - The name of the code in the global object.
-Preferred name is `exports`.
   - @property {array} `imports | deps` - List of dependencies.
 This is important when the shim needs certain code to be loaded before the shim itself.
-Preferred name is `imports`.

 ##### example